She Loves You: Recording

+The German lyrics for "Komm, gib mir deine Hand" were written by Heinz Hellmer, an pseudonym for Monique Falk, the German lyrics for "Sie liebt dich" were written by Camillo Felgen, under the pseudonym of "Jean Nicolas" (his full name was Camille Jean Nicolas Felgen).

 Release

 United Kingdom

 On 23 August 1963, the "She Loves You" single was released in the United Kingdom with "I'll Get You" as the B-side.
 The songwriting credit on the label was switched to "Lennon–McCartney" for this release – a switch from the "McCartney–Lennon" order of nearly all previous Beatles releases – and would remain this way during the remainder of their songwriting partnership.

 There was tremendous anticipation ahead of the release.
 Thousands of fans had ordered the group's next single as early as June, well before a title had been known.
 By the day before it went on sale, some 500,000 advanced orders had been placed for it.
 The single set several British sales records.
 It entered the charts on 31 August and remained in the charts for 31 consecutive weeks, 18 of those weeks in the top three (including every week of the months of September, October, November and December 1963).
 During that period, it claimed the ranking of number one on 14 September, stayed number one for four weeks, dropped back to the top three, then regained the top spot for two weeks starting on 30 November.
 This regaining of the top spot was very unusual at the time.
 It then made its way back into the charts for two weeks on 11 April 1964, peaking at No. 42.
 It passed sales of a half million copies by early June and a million by late November, whereupon it was awarded a gold record.
 The song's run on the charts coincided with the 13 October 1963 performance of the group on Sunday Night at the London Palladium and the emergence of full-blown Beatlemania in the United Kingdom.

 "She Loves You" was the best-selling single of 1963, and is the Beatles' all-time best-selling single in the UK.
 It was the best-selling single of any artist in the UK for 14 years until it was surpassed by Wings' "Mull of Kintyre" (written by McCartney and Denny Laine).
 As of November 2022, "She Loves You" was the ninth best-selling single of all time in the UK, with sales of 1.93 million copies.